Tristanjones7/Github-Repository-Factory-Terraform-/README.md

 Troubleshooting

 “Could not resolve to a Repository…”
 GitHub’s GraphQL can lag a few seconds.
 The provisioner uses a short wait and prints the direct URL as a fallback.
 The repo is created; just open the link.

 Owner mismatch

-i ran into a peculiar problem as half way through i changed the repo ownership to my organisations so i had to sort out the billing, the codespace authorisation and what my account can do on it. after troubleshooting i then ran into a problem where terraform was communicating with github but github was not noticing my sign in and did not upload the repos...... it was because i changed the name of the repo also i will exxpand on the troubleshooting as there was a fair bit like misnaming files and referencing them but it didnt work, whilst doing modules i forgot to put the provisioner of github in , I had to specify the exact account so in the github provioner i put "owner = tj-cloudworks" as it was still trying to connect with tristanjones7.
+i ran into a bunch of problem as half way through i changed the repo ownership to my organisations so i had to sort out the billing, the codespace authorisation and what my account can do on it. after troubleshooting i then ran into a problem where terraform was communicating with github but github was not noticing my sign in and did not upload the repos...... it was because i changed the name of the repo also i will exxpand on the troubleshooting as there was a fair bit like misnaming files and referencing them but it didnt work, whilst doing modules i forgot to put the provisioner of github in , I had to specify the exact account so in the github provioner i put "owner = tj-cloudworks" as it was still trying to connect with tristanjones7.